 Depending on your application, you may need to obtain a report from a professional.
 For example, if landscaping is an issue for your project, you may need to engage a landscape architect to prepare a report describing the effects of your project in landscape terms.
 Or, if you are in a flood zone, you may need to engage with a civil engineer.

 The more detailed and accurate the information you provide us, the more quickly and efficiently we will be able to process your application.

 4. Lodge your application with us

 Once your application is complete, lodge it with us for processing.
-You need to book a meeting (95kb pdf) for this for this to occur.
+You can do this over the front counter at the customer service centre.

 5. Site Visits

 Staff only carry out site visits once an application has been formally lodged.